 Fees to Enroll

-Our fees are a fraction of the amount you would spend at a traditional seminary.
+Our tuition is only a fraction of the amount you would spend at a traditional seminary.

 Non Refundable Registration fee: $200